 In research published in Nature Medicine, scientists at the University of Exeter and the Pacific Northwest Research Institute in Seattle used the TEDDY data to develop a method of combining multiple factors that could influence whether a child is likely to develop type 1 diabetes.
 The combined risk score approach incorporates genetics, clinical factors such as family history of diabetes, and their count of islet autoantibodies — biomarkers known to be implicated in type 1 diabetes. …

-It’s a given that the question of refusing the MMR vaccine will not be factored into this model, because everyone gets MMR anyway and every doctor knows vaccines don’t cause autoimmune reactions.
-They simply adjust the immune system with a sledge hammer.
+It’s a given that receiving the MMR vaccine will not among the factors in this model, because every doctor knows vaccines don’t cause autoimmune reactions.
+They simply fine-tune the immune system with a sledge hammer.
 What could go wrong?